34ML/Filament-Price-Converter-Field/README.md

 ```

 ## Usage
-Just add the field in your resource, view, create,or edit pages inside the form function
+Add the field in your resource, view, create or edit pages inside the form function
 ```php
     use _34ML\FilamentPriceConverterField\FilamentPriceConverterField;